 Waihi Beach Hotel

 Keen to go further afield?
-Waihi Beach Hotel Pub and Eatery is just a two-hour cruise from A-town and once you arrive, you’ll kick yourself for not discovering it sooner!
+Waihi Beach Hotel Pub and Eatery is just a two-hour cruise from Auckland and once you arrive, you’ll kick yourself for not discovering it sooner.
 This beautiful bistro sources produce from local growers and farmers and transforms it into dishes such as smoke market fish, soft herbs and caper omelette, Katikati lamb shoulder, beetroot salad and a mean pulled shorthorn burger.
-If you’re after something a bit naughty, go straight for the macadamia liqueur, house made gelato, espresso and salted caramel affogato.
+If you’re after something a bit naughty, go straight for the macadamia liqueur, house-made gelato, espresso and salted caramel affogato.
 We’d travel to Waihi Beach just for it.

 The Refreshment Room

 Drive five minutes from Titirangi Village and you’ll find yourself at The Refreshment Room.
 It’s located on an old winery and boasts some of the most breath-taking restaurant views in Auckland.
-If the sun’s out, be sure to nab a table on the large, sunny deck and order up a storm!
-Their menu changes weekly but you can expect top-notch food every single time.
+If the sun’s out, be sure to nab a table on the large, sunny deck and order up a storm.
+Their menu changes weekly but you can expect top-notch food every single time becuse they only use the freshesh produce and ingredients in their dishes at all times.

 - Places In Auckland That Don't Feel Like Auckland